cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 * rogue key attack:
   An attack in which a specially crafted public key (the "rogue" key) is used to forge an aggregated signature.
-  This document specifies two methods for securing against rogue key attacks.
+  (#schemes) specifies methods for securing against rogue key attacks.
-  These schemes are defined in (#schemes).

 The following notation and primitives are used: